 Types of Anxiety

-However, nobody who has the anxiety disorder go through only a certain range of emotions.
+However, nobody who has this disorder go through only a certain range of emotions.
 Most of the time they share their reactions from a wide spectrum of emotions one goes through when anxious.

-There are no common hosts of feelings one undergoes when someone is suffering from a state of anxiety.
-As mentioned earlier, feeling anxious and nervous is our brain’s normal way of reaction during any seemingly tough situation, however, when these outwardly normal feelings start getting repetitive to the point of completely forcing the person not to indulge in any social activity or do any work because there might be any negative circumstance associated with it, is when the person is suffering from an anxiety disorder.
+There are no common hosts of feelings one undergoes when someone is suffering from this disorder.
+As mentioned earlier, feeling anxious and nervous is our brain’s normal way of reaction during any seemingly tough situation, however, when these outwardly normal feelings start getting repetitive to the point of completely forcing the person not to indulge in any social activity or do any work because there might be any negative circumstance associated with it, is when the person is suffering from this disorder.

 - Heart pounding